- Academy Color Encoding System (ACES)

 Why do we get an extra bounce ?

-Thanks to ACES we have remapped the primaries and we got an extra bounce in our render.
-We can do the same thing in Nuke to analyze what is actually happening :
+Thanks to ACES we have changed the primaries of our scene and we got an extra bounce in our render.
+We can do the same process in Nuke to analyze what is actually happening :

 - On the left, we have a pure green constant at 0,1,0.

-- We convert it to the ACEScg color space using an OCIOColorSpace node.
+- We convert it from sRGB to ACEScg using an OCIOColorSpace node.

 Here is another way of explaining it :

-- On the left, we have a green primary in the Rec.
-709 color space.
+- On the left, we have a green primary in the sRGB/Rec.709 color space.

-- Using a 3D LUT to switch from sRGB to ACEScg, this color with unique XY coordinates has been modified.
+- Using a 3D LUT to switch from sRGB to ACEScg, this color with unique XY coordinates has been converted.